-In August 2020, the FASB issued ASU 2020-06, Accounting for Convertible Instruments and Contracts in an Entity's Own Equity, ("ASU 2020-06") which simplifies the accounting for certain financial instruments with characteristics of liabilities and equity.
+In August 2020, the FASB issued ASU 2020-06, Accounting for Convertible Instruments and Contracts in an Entity's Own Equity ("ASU 2020-06"), which simplifies the accounting for certain financial instruments with characteristics of liabilities and equity.
 Specifically, ASU 2020-06 simplifies accounting for convertible instruments by removing major separation models required under current U.S. GAAP.
 In addition, ASU 2020-06 removes certain settlement conditions that are required for equity contracts to qualify for the derivative scope exception, which will permit more equity contracts to qualify for the exception.
 Further, for the diluted earnings-per-share calculation, the new guidance requires entities to use the if-converted method for all convertible instruments and generally requires entities to include the effect of share settlement for instruments that may be settled in cash or shares, among other things.
-We plan to adopt ASU 2020-06 effective January 1, 2022 using the modified retrospective adoption method.
-We do not anticipate that the adoption will have a material impact on our consolidated financial statements and related disclosures.
+The adoption of ASU 2020-06 effective January 1, 2022 did not have a material impact on our consolidated financial statements and related disclosures.

-In May 2021, the FASB issued ASU 2021-04, Issuer's Accounting for Certain Modifications or Exchanges of Freestanding Equity-Classified Written Call Options, ("ASU 2021-04") which clarifies the accounting for modifications or exchanges of freestanding equity-classified written call options that remain equity classified after modification or exchange.
+In May 2021, the FASB issued ASU 2021-04, Issuer's Accounting for Certain Modifications or Exchanges of Freestanding Equity-Classified Written Call Options ("ASU 2021-04"), which clarifies the accounting for modifications or exchanges of freestanding equity-classified written call options that remain equity classified after modification or exchange.
 Specifically, ASU 2021-04 requires the issuer to treat a modification of an equity-classified warrant as an exchange of the original warrant.
 The difference between the fair value of the modified warrant and the fair value of the warrant immediately before modification is then recognized as an issuance cost or discount of the related transaction.
-ASU 2021-04 is effective for fiscal years beginning after December 15, 2021, and interim periods within those fiscal years, with early adoption permitted.
-ASU 2021-04 should be applied prospectively to modifications or exchanges occurring after the effective date.
-Either the full or modified retrospective adoption method is allowed.
-We do not have any equity-classified written call options that would be subject to this guidance.
-Therefore, we do not expect any impact on our consolidated financial statements and related disclosures.
+Since we do not have any equity-classified written call options that would be subject to this guidance, the adoption of ASU 2021-04 did not have any impact on our consolidated financial statements and related disclosures during the year ended December 31, 2022.

-In November 2021, the FASB issued ASU 2021-10, Government Assistance (Topic 832): Disclosures by Business Entities about Government Assistance, ("ASU 2021-10") which requires business entities to provide certain annual disclosures when they have received government assistance and use a grant or contribution accounting model by analogy to other accounting guidance.
-Such disclosures include the nature of the transactions, significant terms and conditions, accounting policies, and affected financial statement line items.
-ASU 2021-10 is effective for fiscal years beginning after December 15, 2021, with early adoption permitted.
-ASU 2021-10 may be applied either prospectively or retrospectively.
-We are in the process of assessing the impact ASU 2021-10 may have on our annual disclosures.
+In November 2021, the FASB issued ASU 2021-10, Government Assistance (Topic 832): Disclosures by Business Entities about Government Assistance ("ASU 2021-10"), which requires business entities to provide certain annual disclosures when they have received government assistance and use a grant or contribution accounting model by analogy to other accounting guidance.
+We have adopted ASU 2021-10 prospectively for the year ended December 31, 2022.